MsJenanMeri/MsJenanMeri/README.md

 <h2>About</h2>
 <p>Hi, I'm Jenan!
 As a data analyst, I enjoy leveraging my strengths in analytics and communication to solve problems, uncover insights, and help others.
 I have the most fun on projects when the results can be used to make a change or impact.
-For example, I downloaded and analyzed Tiktok data to identify trending songs and determine which aspects of a song contribute to its popularity.
-This allows me to select the best music for my data analytics content on the platform, where I help others learn all aspects of data analytics (including SQL and data visualization).
-Check out my extensive portfolio for samples of my work in SQL and Python.</p>
+I have honed my customer service skills in various positions, which has given me a unique perspective on understanding user needs and how to leverage data to meet those needs.
+My experience in customer service has also allowed me to develop strong interpersonal skills, which are valuable when working with cross-functional teams.
+I am highly proficient in SQL, Excel, Python, and data visualization tools like Tableau and Power BI.
+I'm constantly seeking to improve my skills and stay up-to-date with the latest trends and techniques in data analytics!</p>

 <h3 align="left">Languages and Tools:</h3>
 <h4 align="left" margin-bottom = 0> SQL</h4>